 The HR teams are suddenly overburdened with new tasks such as coordinating teams and projects and maybe laying off people temporarily.
 It is not a far-fetched notion then that many employees must be feeling disgruntled during these times.
 This dip in morale and low motivation levels would imply that the performance rate for employees would be on the decline.

 However, talent experts are in a unique position to utilize this time to create retention and engagement strategies that will raise their teams.
 Following are some tips that can help:

 Pause and Evaluate

 The pandemic has been a distressing situation for everyone.
-However, life will return to its normal routine surely.
+However, life will return to its normal routine, surely.
 It is only a matter of time before companies can slip back into their normal routines.
-In the meanwhile, leaders can take this time to reflect on the functioning of the company.
+Meanwhile, leaders can take this time to reflect on the functioning of the company.
 Ask employees to discuss what can be changed to improve the organization.

 Team Building Efforts

 While the situation outside has driven everyone into the social-distancing mode, it is not mandatory that your team members remain separated and isolated.
 It is important to establish reliable communication channels for team meetings since this will ensure seamless functioning.
 However, once the workday has ended, it is equally important to use the technology at disposal to connect the team.
 Try to imitate the activities that you did after work before working from home began and then try to adapt them to the situation at hand.

 Using video conferences to chat with colleagues or playing board games virtually together can be activities that can restore a semblance of the after-work shenanigans.
 Leaders should check up on employees and ask them how they are coping with the quarantine period.
 Such initiatives can be extremely rewarding and help to boost team spirit and the motivation of employees.